Education: Technology Integration - MA

 - expanding their capacity to meet diverse student needs in a digital learning environment

 The MAED Technology Integration program requires 31 semester credits of coursework for completion.
+An in-person orientation is offered when possible.

 |EDUC 6000||Becoming Scholars: Evidence-Based Best Practice||3|